 Parking and Shuttles…We know this part is a little humdrum, but it’s certainly important.

 Your time in the Rockies is all about peace-of-mind, and we work to make the sometimes daunting task of parking as stress-free as possible.
 Estes Park offers several free parking options, as well as many lots in the heart of downtown where you can park for a fee.

 Estes Park offers two large lots for free parking which still get you an arm’s reach to downtown.

 Tired of walking?
 Try the Stanley Fairgrounds/Event Center Park-and-Ride lot located at 1125 Rooftop Way.
-Only a mile from the center of downtown, this lot offers access to two different shuttle routes (Green and Silver) with several convenient drop-off locations.
+Only a mile from the center of downtown, this lot offers access to two different shuttle routes with several convenient drop-off locations.
 Long Drive?
 This lot also provides access to public restrooms.

-Another great spot for free parking is at The Estes Park Parking Structure.
+Another great spot for free parking is at the Riverwalk Parking Structure.
 Here you will find 415 parking spots as well as public restrooms.
 Just around the corner, at 500 Big Thompson Avenue, you will find the Estes Park Visitors Center which provides you with free wi-fi and information.

 Once business is taken care of, from this lot, you will have access to all six town shuttle routes as well as the downtown trolley.

 There are also a few lots located right downtown offering free parking, some all day, others with time-limits.
 You can find a list of those lots here, but remember they tend to fill up fast so you may want to set aside some extra time.